-Apart from this, there is something else which is also required to translate ideas into visuals effectively.
+Apart from this, there is something else that is also required to translate ideas into visuals effectively.
 These are the graphic design software.
-While there are many good feature rich graphic design software available today, the following are some that we think are really useful.
+While there are many good feature-rich graphic design software available today, the following are some that we think are useful.

 Popular Graphic Design Software